rblancomi/TFM_RBMI/README.md

 #### 6.2.
 Pool overlapping degrons
 >pool_overlapping_degrons.ipynb

-Jupyter notebook with the code to define the overlapping discovered degrons and pool them together
+Jupyter notebook with the code to define the overlapping discovered degrons and pool them together.

 ### 7. Mutations in the last exon
 >stabch_annotate_lastexon.py